-Thyroid associated orbitopathy (TAO, formerly called thyroid eye disease TED) is described on the sites above.
+Thyroid associated orbitopathy (TAO, formerly called thyroid eye disease TED) is described.
 However, there has been tremendous progress in understanding the condition which is very important and not emphasised.

 Second, there are changes in the cells in the orbit, (the area around the eye).
 The fat cells and muscle cells develop additional 'TSH receptors', and when stimulated by the TSAB, the number of fat cells increases.

 The third stage: these orbital cells then develop more of the chemical glycoaminoglycans.
 This chemical attracts water, and so the fat and the muscles around the eye swell up.
 The swelling pushes the eyes forward and changes the eyelids,

 The fourth stage: the swollen muscles that move the eye cannot work, and the eyes may point in different directions, causing double vision.

 Fifth, they eye is pushed forward so much the cornea, the front window of the eye, becomes dry and and may dry out so much it may get infected.
 Additionally, the fat and muscle swelling may press on the optic nerve reducing eyesight.